 Treated practically, it cannot be regarded as such a dealing with the land as requires to be registered-or such as necessitates a search before making the advance.
 The instrument securing all the advances past and prospective has been registered,-the function of the Registry Act has been satisfied by this initial transaction, and the scope of the Act contemplates no further registration and consequently no further search in order to justify the payment of the above advances, as called for by the Mortgagor.
-The onus is not on the First Mortgagee who has registered to do something more to complete his claim upon the land for all that is specified in the Mortgage: The onus is on the one subsequently acquiring an interest in the land by conveyance from the Mortgagor to give express notice of that to the First Mortgagee in order to intercept payments or advances thereafter made pursuant to the First Mortgage.
+The onus is not on the First Mortgagee who has registered to do something more to complete his claim upon the land for all that is specified in the Mortgage: The onus is on the one subsequently acquiring an interest in the land by conveyance from the Mortgage.
 In the absence of notice, (i.e., notice which gives him real and actual knowledge, and so affects his conscience), the Mortgagee is entitled to assume and act on the assumption that the state of the title has not changed.
 The protection is given to him by virtue of the Registry Act, as well as the doctrine enunciated in Hopkinson v.
-Rolt, until he is made aware of a change, not by the hypothetical operation of an instrument registered subsequent to his, but by a reasonable communication of the fact by the one who comes in under the subsequent instrument. . . .
+Rolt, until he is made aware of a change, not by the hypothetical operation of the fact by the one who comes in under the subsequent instrument...